modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-4-sect-1.md

 According to Reichenbach (1958), in Euclidean geometry the theorems were known first, and the axiomatic foundation was developed later.
 Nevertheless, by following a sort of contradictory procedure, in non-Euclidean geometries the axiomatic constructions were the instruments for the discovery of geometrical proofs.
 Such a contradiction was a consequence of the required self-consistent reformulations of the fifth postulate of the parallels.

-Two non-Euclidean geometries can be considered depending on the curvature of the space and therefore, the corresponding number of parallel lines will be different than just one when the curvature is zero as in Euclidean geometry: it is infinite when the curvature is negative as in hyperbolic geometry where the lines never intersect (all the lines are parallel), or it is null when the curvature is positive as in elliptic geometry where all the lines converge (there are no parallel lines).
+Two non-Euclidean geometries can be considered depending on the curvature of the space; therefore, the corresponding number of parallel lines will be different than just one when the curvature is zero as in Euclidean geometry.
+This number is infinite when the curvature is negative as in hyperbolic geometry where the lines never intersect (all the lines are parallel), or it is null when the curvature is positive as in elliptic geometry where all the lines converge (there are no parallel lines).
 In non-Euclidean geometries the internal angles of a triangle do not add exactly to 180° (Figure 4.1).

 <p align="center">
 	<img src="https://upload.wikimedia.org/wikipedia/commons/4/44/Comparison_of_geometries.svg" width=480 align=center>